Right Triangle Calculator

 It might seem at first glance that a right triangle and a parallelogram do not have anything in common.
 How can a triangle solver help you with understanding a parallelogram?
 The reality is that any parallelogram can be decomposed into 2 or more right triangles.
 Let's take an example of the rectangle which is the easiest one to see it.

-If we think about the equations, it makes all the sense since the area of a rectangle of sides
+If we think about the equations, it makes sense since the area of a rectangle of sides

 b is exactly